SleepyLili/adaptive-game-assistant/README.md

 - hin(T)  - displays hints, offers new hints.
 - (L)og   - saves data from the game into a file.

-The project's wiki also has a detailed user guide with examples: [How to use the assistant]()
+The project's wiki also has a detailed user guide with examples: [[Assistant guide]]
 ## Requirements
 The assistant requires Python 3.7 or higher to run.